-Santa Margherita Ligure, the Pearl of Tigullio - known to the locals as “Santa” - is a borgo, small village, of medieval origin set in one of the most suggestive panoramic points on the Portofino promontory.
+Santa Margherita Ligure, the Pearl of the Tigullio - simply "Santa" to its friends - is a small hamlet of medieval origin located at one of the most spectacularly scenic points of the Portofino headland.

 VILLA DURAZZO CENTURIONE

-The ABBEY OF CERVARA, with its church, park and monastery, is a national monument.
+THE CERVARA ABBEY, with its church, grounds and monastery, is a national monument.

-Moreover, if you want ot reach Santa Margherita by boat, you can reserve a dock station here.
+And if you're travelling to Santa Margherita by boat, you can book a private mooring here.